Assessing systemic risk due to fire sales spillover through maximum entropy network reconstruction: Introduction

-The contribution of this paper is divided into three main lines.
-First, following a practice that is largely diffused among researchers of both academic institutions and central banks \citep[see, among others,][]{SheMau98,UppWor04,Wel04,Mis11,Sac14}, we reconstruct the matrix of portfolio holdings as such that minimizes the Kullback-Leibler divergence from a \enquote{naive} guess.
-We show that this approach, while underestimating systemic risk in interbank networks \citep[][]{Mis11}, does a very good job in our case, providing unbiased estimates of the aggregate vulnerability as defined by \cite{Greetal15}.
+The contribution of this paper is divided into two main parts.
+First, following a practice that is largely diffused among researchers of both academic institutions and central banks \citep[see, among others,][]{SheMau98,UppWor04,Wel04,Mis11,Sac14}, we reconstruct the matrix of portfolio holdings as such that minimizes the cross entropy (or Kullback-Leibler divergence) from a initial guess.
+Despite this approach has often been referred to as maximum entropy, or matrix balancing, in order to avoid confusions with different methods discussed in the following, we refer to it as Cross-Entropy method.
+We show that this approach does a very good job in our case, providing unbiased estimates of the systemic risk metrics defined by \cite{Greetal15}.
 Besides, we show that the reconstructed matrix corresponds to that implied by the Capital Asset Pricing Model, hence it possesses a clear economic meaning.

-Second, we define a statistical ensemble, that is a set of graphs and a probability mass function defined on it, such that the expected value of the generic element of the matrix yields the value expected under the Capital Asset Pricing Model.
-Although sizes and capitalizations are the only information required to construct the ensemble, we show that it does a very good job in predicting systemic risk metrics, not only at aggregate level, but also for each bank.
-The performances of this newly proposed approach are shown to outperform those obtained with standard maximum entropy approaches \citep[][]{Saretal15}, i.e. the bipartite extensions of the models proposed by \cite{Masetal14} for unipartite networks.

-Finally, we show how the statistical ensemble is potentially useful for financial regulators or supervisory authorities in their monitoring activities.
-As a matter of fact, the statistical ensemble implies a probability distribution for any risk metrics and hence it could be used to statistically test if a specific institution has increased its systemicness with respect to a date in the past.
+Second, we compare Cross-Entropy with a different approach to entropy maximization, which allows to define a probability mass function for graphs (ensemble) by maximizing entropy under suitable constraints where some average quantities are set equal to the ones observed in data.
+Despite the economic intuition of this approach is less sharp than the previous one, the method is widespread in the literature and allows performing scenario generation.
+We propose a new ensemble, termed MECAPM, which (i) satisfies a set of economically motivated constraints, (ii) behaves in average as the cross entropy method proposed before, and (iii) allows for scenario generation, potentially useful for supervisory authorities to test if a specific institution has increased its systemicness with respect to the past.